KassenkazyAlima/ADS_Assignmnet2/README.md

 The project consists of the following main components:

-`MyArrayList`: An implementation of ArrayList data structure.
+MyArrayList: An implementation of ArrayList data structure.
-`MyLinkedList`: An implementation of LinkedList data structure.
+MyLinkedList: An implementation of LinkedList data structure.
-`MyStack`: An implementation of Stack data structure using MyLinkedList.
+MySatck: An implementation of Stack data structure using MyLinkedList.
-`MyQueue`: An implementation of Queue data structure using MyLinkedList.
+MyQueue: An implementation of Queue data structure using MyLinkedList.
-`MyMinHeap`: An implementation of MinHeap data structure using MyArrayList.
+MyMinHeap: An implementation of MinHeap data structure using MyArrayList.

 Each data structure class (`MyArrayList`, `MyLinkedList`, `MyStack`, `MyQueue`, `MyMinHeap`) contains various methods for adding, removing, and manipulating elements.
 Refer to the Javadoc comments in the source code for detailed information on each method.